• Skip to primary navigation

 You can generally claim your handbag or briefcase as a tax deduction if you use it for work related purposes.
 The article explains how…

-So what are the rules when claiming your briefcase or handbag as a tax deduction?
+So what are the rules when claiming your briefcase, handbag or laptop bag as a tax deduction?

 There are actually no hard and fast rules about what is or isn’t allowed.
 But, thinking along a spectrum helps.

-On the other end of the scale, think of an an office worker who works in a “hot-desk” environment.
-Their workplace requires them to transport a laptop or tablet to and from work each day.
-To protect their expensive piece of machinery, the worker purchases a backpack or modern handbag with a compartment specifically designed to protect laptop computers against damage.
+Think of an office worker who works in a “hot-desk” environment.
+Their workplace requires them to move from desk to desk, across offices, taking everything with them that they need to do their job.
+This is likely to include stationery, a laptop, tablet, a work phone and other items.
+These must be kept with them wherever they go, including to and from work.
+To protect this equipment, the worker purchases a backpack and/or a large handbag with a compartment specifically designed to protect laptop computers against damage.

 That employee is far more likely to be able to claim the cost of their handbag as a tax deduction.
 This is because there is a clear connection between the purpose of their bag and their work activities.